 James M. Phelps was raised in part at the family lakeside camp in Wayne, Maine.
 Former Founder and CEO of a custom architectural building component manufacturer which grew to provide material throughout North and Central America, as well as, Europe and Africa.
 Graduate of NYU, contributor and member of multiple charitable foundations, creator and founder of a County Park Commission annual and memorial event.
 Class of 2016

-Crystal Card is a native of Brunswick Maine and is currently a volunteer on the board of the Senter fund in Brunswick Maine, branch manager of the People's United Bank in Brunswick and an active member of the chamber commerce in midcoast Maine.
+Crystal Card, is a native of Brunswick, Maine and is currently a volunteer on the board of the Senter fund in Brunswick, Maine, branch manager of the People's United Bank in Brunswick and an active member of the chamber commerce in midcoast Maine.
 She has experience in business banking, lending, finance and holds a bachelors degree in business marketing with St. Joseph's College of Maine.
-She is attending Kaplan university in the investment training program, as well as working on her MBA at Southern NH University, in finance.
-Crystal holds investment licenses FINRA 6, FINRA 63 and Life and Health Insurance.
+Crystal is working on her MBA at Southern NH University, in finance.
+She holds investment licenses FINRA 6, FINRA 63 and Life and Health Insurance.
+Class of 2017